RoyceAroc/Tennis-Bot/README.md

 ![RMC Dashboard](https://roydero.com/images/dashboard.PNG)

 ### Guidelines
-Make sure the file path is C:/Tennis-Bot/.
+Make sure the file path is **C:/Tennis-Bot/.**
 ```
-Open Task Scheduler and Create a Basic Task that opens this program at an assorted time.
+Open Task Scheduler and create a Basic Task that opens this program at an assorted time.
 ```